 I’m also considering a few of my own lore elements that I’ve not found elsewhere, such as making Drelnza the vampire childe of Kas (Vecna’s general), and additionally bumping up her power level.
 Another idea revolves around either a persistent effect of the Abyssal breach in the area causing mass forgetfulness, or a great magic spell created by Iggwilv, Tsjocanth and Graz’zt being responsible for locals misremembering, or forgetting altogether where Iggwilv’s stronghold is located.
 Most of these ideas are targeted at “patching” issues with official lore to more easily dovetail with the premise of this megadungeon.

 In creating this project I am trying to be deliberate about my process.
 I’ve started with an outline of sorts detailing the premise, and several of the upper levels.
-This outline contains information such as how many entrances to the level, and what type they are; connections to other levels and sub-levels, and what type they are; major themes for the level; most common opponents for each level; and any bosses on each level.
+This outline contains information such as how many entrances to the level, and what type they are; connections to other levels and sub-levels, and why type they are; major themes for the level; most common opponents for each level; and any bosses on each level.
 I’m also going to be adding factions, their goals, rivals, and territory.
 All this before taking pencil to graph paper.
 Once I begin graphing out the levels I want to be mindful of old school design techniques such as non-linear level design, multiple environments, sub-levels, and so forth.
 These design techniques are spelled out in a five-part series of posts on The Alexandrian titled Jaquaying the Dungeon here, here, here, here and here.